Margaret MacDonald (philosopher): Career

-From 1937–41 MacDonald taught philosophy at St Hilda's College, Oxford, where she was also librarian.
+From 1937 to 1941 MacDonald taught philosophy at St Hilda's College, Oxford, where she was also librarian.
 During the war she was temporary principal in the Board of Trade.
 This was followed by a lectureship at Bedford College, London.
 At this time, she was one of a very small number of women teaching philosophy outside of Oxford University.
 From 1947 she was also a lecturer on Ethics to staff at the Home Office.
 She became reader in philosophy at Bedford College in 1955.

-MacDonald's early articles were criticisms of the work of contemporary philosophers, however she later concentrated on aesthetics, particularly how language relates to art.
-She was also interested in political philosophy and published a significant article 'Natural Rights'.
-In this paper she argues against the idea that natural rights are founded on the natural law.
-Her view is summarised by Jonathan Wolff as: "...statements of natural rights are akin to decisions, declaring 'here I stand', and...uses an analogy with another area of critical judgement—in her case literary appreciation—to point out the possibility of rational argument through the presentation of reasons".
+MacDonald's early articles were criticisms of the work of contemporary philosophers.
+Later she concentrated on aesthetics, particularly on how language relates to art.
+She was also interested in political philosophy and published a significant article "Natural Rights", in which she argues against the idea that natural rights are founded on natural law.
+Her view is summarised by Jonathan Wolff as: "statements of natural rights are akin to decisions, declaring 'here I stand', and [she] ... uses an analogy with another area of critical judgement — in her case, literary appreciation — to point out the possibility of rational argument through the presentation of reasons".

 Her work attracted substantial attention at the time.
-Two of her articles were reprinted in the Logic and Language (1951) series which included articles that were representative of current philosophical trends.
-Having studied with Wittgenstein before coming to Oxford in 1937, she deployed and developed Wittgensteinian themes in her own subsequent work, and it has been argued that this work was an important source of ideas in her close friend Gilbert Ryle’s philosophy.
+Two of her articles were reprinted in the series Logic and Language (1951), which included articles that were representative of current philosophical trends.
+Having studied with Wittgenstein before coming to Oxford in 1937, she deployed and developed Wittgensteinian themes in her own subsequent work, and it has been argued that this work was an important source of ideas in her close friend Gilbert Ryle's philosophy.

-MacDonald helped to found the philosophy journal Analysis together with Susan Stebbing, C.A.
-Mace and Gilbert Ryle in 1933.
+Mark Addis reports that, in 1933, MacDonald "helped to found" the philosophy journal Analysis "in collaboration with" Stebbing, C.A.
+Mace and Ryle.
 She was also the journal's editor from 1948 until 1956.

 She died in London in 1956, following heart surgery.